jwelrynewone/docs/Emergency-Modules/Readme.md

 ## TL;DR

-- Matrix is mostly at risk when a sudden collateral price decrease is combined with a severe drop in demand for leverage by Hedging Agents.
+- Matrix is mostly at risk when a sudden collateral price decrease is combined with a severe drop in demand for leverage by Leverage Agents.
 - The protocol has the safety modules and incentives to be able to resist and maintain peg even in extreme market conditions.

 ## Protocol's Risks